sansbacher/docs/git/README.md

 NOTE: If Push is rejected because Remote was updated, either fetch or pull to integrate the Remote changes before pushing local changes.
 `git push`
 If it's the first push the branch tracking won't be set, so use `--set-upstream`: (or if pushing a dev or other Branch, which you can specify.
 Git tells you this if you haven't run it and it only happens once so no need to memorize this)
 `git push --set-upstream origin master`
+If you have multiple remote repos (such as master, azure, heroku, etc) you can specify which branch to push to which remote using:
+`git push remoteRepo local-Branch`

 #### Pull/Push TYPICAL
 The general/common sequence of commands (except the first pull/push of a repo).